root-foundation/root/README.md

 Contrary to what some “superintelligence” labs seem to believe, advancement in technology alone will not lead to superintelligence as it will be limited by lack of progress in the other features of change (stories, instruments).

-To see why, we must share our belief about cognition: the majority of human cognition lies beyond logic & reasoning.
+To see why, we must share our belief about cognition: the majority of cognition lies beyond logic & reasoning.
 Our current data representation (text, images, videos) itself is far too restrictive to capture the significantly more complex cognition from which these mediums arise.
 More specifically, we will require higher resolution data of the human experience that has far greater representational complexity than language, image, video.
 This would include, e.g., physiological data down to the chemical and quantum level representation of human experience.

 To clarify, we define AGI technology as eating reasoning, and superintelligence technology as progressively eating cognition above reasoning.